1. Docs

 Once you have a plan, choose the execution path that fits your goals:

 This path uses cdk2pulumi to convert your code and the cdk-importer tool to automatically generate the import mapping.
-This is the fastest way to migrate standard stacks.
+This approach provides more control than Neo while still automating key parts of the migration.

 The Workflow: